Resume | Music Lessons

 In Febuary 2011, I was in an article about me as a busker in Orange: Street musician in a musical town, Orange Photo News, 3 Feb 2011 p.15.

-In November 2011, I started teaching 2 new violin students in Orange, one still continues till May 2012.
+In November 2011, I started teaching 2 new violin students in Orange, one still continued till May 2012.

 In June/July 2009, I busked in Castlemaine and Melbourne CBD and did very well!
 It is free to busk in these cities.
 Melbourne had a free permit.

 In September 2009, I went to Canberra and busked in the Tilt Busking Festival for 2 weeks.
 I then busked for the next 6 weeks, 2 months total.
-While there I did a Website Beyond Q where I played violin from October 2009.
+While there I did a Website Beyond Q (which has since closed in 2020 when shop shut due to COVID-19) where I played violin from October 2009.
 I returned in January 2010 and several times throughout 2010 to busk and played in the Uniting Church.

 I have visited Sydney in November and December 2009 and busked there for a week or a day then the costs get too much so I go to Orange or Canberra.
 Haymarket was best.
 I got a permit at Town Hall.